What is Chinese medicine and how does it apply to my pets?

 What education/credentials do you have?

 Dr. Jody received her BS in Bacteriology, a DVM from the University of Minnesota in 1992, and is a Certified Veterinary Acupuncturist and a Certified Veterinary Chinese Herbalist from the Chi Institute for Traditional Chinese Veterinary Medicine in Reddick, Florida (the first of its kind outside of China).
-She has also completed coursework in tui-na and food therapy from the Chi Institute, where she now teaches.
+She has also completed coursework in tui-na and food therapy from the Chi Institute, where she taught.
 In 2015, Jody graduated from the Pitcairn Institute for Veterinary Homeopathy.
 She has also studied with The Healing Oasis Wellness Center in Sturtevant, WI, acquiring her certifications as a Veterinary Spinal Manipulation Therapist (CVSMT) in 2014 and Advanced Applied Kinesiology certification in 2017.

 Member of the Academy of Veterinary Homeopathy

 Member of the American Academy of Veterinary Acupuncture

 Member of the American Holistic Veterinary Medical Association